How to Fix Low Water Pressure in the Shower: 16 Tips

 3. Replace the volume valve system

 A good volume valve system for your shower faucet is the Moen 3330 M-PACT Shower Valve.
-This is a multi-function volume valve system with high-quality materials that will last for ages.
+This multi-function volume valve system has high-quality materials that will last ages.

 4. Unclog the showerhead

-If you can’t remove the showerhead from its stem, tie a plastic bag filled with vinegar around it then let it stay in place overnight.
-Afterward, remove the plastic bag then flush the showerhead with hot water to get rid of the calcium buildup.
+If you can’t remove the showerhead from its stem, tie a plastic bag filled with vinegar around it, then let it stay in place overnight.
+Afterward, remove the plastic bag and flush the showerhead with hot water to remove the calcium buildup.
 You can also use a needle to open up the pores.

 You should learn more about how to clean a showerhead with vinegar and other cleaners for the best results.